casper-ecosystem/cep-78-enhanced-nft/README.md

 ## Owner Reverse Lookup Functionality

 In version 1.0 of the CEP-78 Enhanced NFT Standard contract, tracking minted tokens consisted of a single, unbounded list that would grow in size with each additional token.
 As a result, gas costs would increase over time as the list must be overwritten with each new minting.
+The related tutorial can be found [here](./tutorials/token-ownership-tutorial.md).

 In an effort to stabilize the gas costs of larger NFT collections, version 1.1 of CEP-78 includes the use of a pre-allocated page system to track ownership of NFTs within the contract.